netdata/netdata/collectors/python.d.plugin/mysql/README.md

 ```

 If no configuration is given, module will attempt to connect to mysql server via unix socket at `/var/run/mysqld/mysqld.sock` without password and with username `root`

+Also please note, `userstats` graph is required SUPER or PROCESS mysql priviliges.

 ---